johnandrea/gedcom-display-format/README.md

 If choosing anything except "all", the personid option is required to select a person.
 "branch" means both ancestors and descendents of a single person.

+--reverse

+In dot format output, reverse the direction of the parent to child links in order to flip the orientation of the whole graph.

 --personid= <id value>

 The id of the person to select for output.
 Used in combination with the iditem option.